nicotuga13/Contractuo-Assignment-1/README.md

 1. Setup your development environment;

-    - IDE of you choosing
+    - IDE of your choosing
     - PHP 8+
     - Composer
     - Node.JS